-I've been living in Japan, for over 19 years.
+I've been living in Japan, for over two decades.
 Into cycling and yoga.
 Mostly waste a lot of time on the web.
 Gotta break that addiction!

 My degree (magna cum laude) from University of Massachusetts was in organization studies.
 My research was focused mostly on work cultures -- the anthropology of work life in modern corporations in Sweden, Japan and the USA.
 Took night classes before that at B.U. and Harvard.

 I was a Boston rocker in the 1970s/80s.

 Nowadays, decades after my rock and roll days, the most common question I get is: "Are you still playing music/guitar?"
 My recurrent answer: Erm, not really.
 I have a couple of guitars.
 Hardly ever tune them, let alone play them.
 I've reverted to being a music fan.
 That's really what I always was, anyway.

 Maybe if anyone reading cares to ask questions I'll have to make a FAQ.
 Hehe.

 If you need to contact me urgently, better use this form.

 If we've met in the real world, and you know me, add me as a friend on Facebook.
 If you know me only from the web and/or from work, how about connecting on LinkedIn or Twitter?
 I'm following many translation industry friends on Twitter.
 Feel free to follow me there if you're involved in translation, copywriting, transcreation, localization, etc.

 Our family name is sometimes rendered with a space: La Ferla.